 You will feel on the edge of a cliff and if you have respect for heights, your skin will stand on end.
 Adrenaline rushes if you dare to walk on its glass floor and contemplate the New York traffic under your feet hundreds of feet above the ground.
-It is a truly thrilling sensation.
+It is a really exciting feeling.

-Take the opportunity to visit the drinks and cocktail area
+Take the opportunity to visit the drinks and cocktails area

 To complete the experience, on the 100th floor there is a bar offering signature cocktails, champagne and light snacks to enjoy inside or outside on the terrace overlooking the New York skyline.

-Upon entering the observatory, the first thing you will find is an interactive exhibit that looks at the construction of the Hudson Yards neighborhood as a testing ground for different ideas to help the city improve its sustainability and care for the environment.
+Upon entering the observatory, the first thing you'll find is an interactive exhibit that looks at the construction of the Hudson Yards neighborhood as a testing ground for different ideas to help the city improve its sustainability and care for the environment.